hashkat/hashkat/docs/directory.md

 ## network_state.dat

-Save file in which your network simulation information will be saved to if *save_network_on_timeout* is enabled.
+Save file in which your network simulation information will be saved to if 'save_network_on_timeout' is enabled.
 If a network simulation is paused midway through, it can only be continued if *load_network_on_startup* is enabled, in which case the simulation will look for this file to load the existing network information.

 ## <span style="color:blue">output</span>